feast: God Has Faith in You

 Brethren, for each of us, having faith and trust in God is of the utmost importance.
 It is paramount to our salvation.
 There is no doubt about it.
-Turn over to Ephesians 2:8, please.
-[I want to give you] just a couple of short scriptures here in the beginning.
+Turn over to Ephesians 2, please.
+I want to give you just a couple of short scriptures here in the beginning.

-Psalm 84:12 O Lord of hosts, blessed is the man that trusts in You!
+Psalm 84:12 O Lord of hosts, blessed is the man who trusts in You!

 The word for "trust" here is batach.
 It means "to confide in so as to be secure without fear."
 It comes from the root word basa which means "to flee for refuge" and "to take shelter in."
 Others are "to put faith in," hence "to stay or rest on," and "to wait on with confidence."